odeum/odeum-code/docs/developer/Experiments.md

 ## Naming Conventions
 CB will be in charge of all naming conventions so refactoring can be at a minimum for later stages with more active contributors.
 If in doubt on what to call ANYTHING, ask CB.
 The AppComponents Word document located in /docs/AppComponents.docx will introduce component naming until further API documentation has been defined

+## JavaScript Style Guide
+As proposed in the Guidelines we will create a JavaScript Style Guide and linter based upon Airbnb's guidance.